keithc56/Monte-Carlo-NBAFinals_25-26/README.md

 than predicted.
 This supports the known limitation around injury and foul trouble adjustments.

+### Game 2 — Knicks 105, Spurs 104
+**Series: Knicks lead 2-0**

+Game 2 is the strongest validation of the model so far.
+A 1 point margin is nearly identical to the predicted +2.4, confirming that the simulation's core methodology is sound.
+The game total of 209 also trended closer to the predicted 217.9 than Game 1.

+**Knicks standouts:** Karl-Anthony Towns posted 21 points and 13 rebounds.
+Mikal Bridges and Jalen Brunson each scored 20, though Brunson shot 7-25 from the field.
+Landry Shamet came off the bench with 13 points on 5-12 shooting at +9.

+**Spurs standouts:** Victor Wembanyama was dominant with 29 points, 9 rebounds, 2 steals, and 4 blocks on 11-21 shooting, staying out of foul trouble this time, However he committed key errors at the end of the game turning the ball over while the game was tied with 9 seconds left and committing a foul on Jalen Brunson.
+De'Aaron Fox bounced back with 20 points on 8-12 shooting.
+Dylan Harper continued his strong series with 15 points and a +12 rating off the bench.

+**Key observation:** Game 2 was played in San Antonio with no home court adjustment in the model, yet the Knicks still won by 1.
+Wembanyama playing a full 40 minutes without foul trouble and the Spurs still losing by 1 on their home floor is a notable data point — the model's predicted margin held almost exactly.

 ## Skills Demonstrated
 - Monte Carlo simulation design